 - Well Women’s Clinic at the Royal Women’s Hospital Tel.
 (03) 8345 3128

 - Cancer Council Helpline Tel.
 13 11 20

 - Cancer Council Victoria Multilingual Cancer Information Line Tel.
-13 14 50 (Mon to Fri, 9 am to 5 pm) and state the language you need.
+13 14 50 (Monday to Friday, 9 am to 5 pm) and state the language you need

 Things to remember

-- All women aged between 18 and 70 years should have a Pap test every two years, vaccinated or not.
+- All women aged between 18 and 70 years should have regular two-yearly pap tests, even if they have had the HPV vaccine.

-- Discuss your results with your doctor or nurse.
+- Discuss the results of your pap test with your doctor or nurse.